TommyNoLimits/GraphRAG/graphrag-llm-component/README.md

 1. Go to [Google AI Studio](https://makersuite.google.com/app/apikey)
 2. Create a new API key
 3. Add it to your `.env` file

+**Note**: This service uses Gemini 2.5 Flash for faster, more cost-effective AI processing with superior capabilities.

 ## 📊 **Database Schema**